mhbeals/mhwood.github.io/histories/europeana.md

 text and image content.
-For inclusion within the thematic collection, the most general requirement is that the data provider populates the dc:type field with one of the following terms: Newspaper Title, Newspaper Issue, Analytic serial, Newspaper, journal, or printed serial.
+For inclusion within the thematic collection, the most general requirement is that the data provider populates the dc:type field with one of the following terms: Newspaper Title, Newspaper Issue, Analytic Serial, Newspaper, Journal, or Printed Serial.

 ### Preservation and Access